 I really like this one for three reasons.
 One is that it includes the perspective of a woman.
 Another is that it has great stories and illustrations to drive home the points of the authors.
 Finally, I value the clear explanations and applications of biblical submission and headship.
 This book also includes discussion questions to go with each chapter.

-Dr. Wes Bredenhof is the pastor of the Free Reformed Church at Launceston, Tasmania.
-He blogs at Yinkahdinay, where this post first appeared.
+Dr. Wes Bredenhof is the pastor of the Free Reformed Church at Launceston, Tasmania and blogs at Bredenhof.ca.